-An important QD model system are thin semiconductor quantum wells (QW).
-In quantum wells, local monolayer height fluctuations at the interfaces (interface roughness) and fluctuations of the alloy composition (alloy disorder) are unavoidable (Fig. 1(a)).
-The resulting disordered potential leads to the localization of excitons in single "interface" quantum dots with a confinement energy of about 10 meV (Fig. 1(b)).
+An important QD model system are thin semiconductor quantum wells (QWs).
+In quantum wells, local monolayer height fluctuations at the interfaces (interface roughness) and fluctuations of the alloy composition (alloy disorder) are unavoidable (Fig. 15.1(a)).
+The resulting disordered potential leads to the localization of excitons in single "interface" QDs with a confinement energy of about 10 meV (Fig. 15.1(b)).
 This disorder gives rise to a pronounced inhomogeneous broadening of far-field optical spectra.
-In experiments with high spatial and spectral resolution, however, the smooth, inhomogeneously broadened photoluminescence (PL) spectra break up into narrow emission spikes from a few localized excitons (16; 17; 18; 41; 42; 43).
+In experiments with high spatial and spectral resolution, however, the smooth, inhomogeneously broadened photoluminescence (PL) spectra break up into narrow emission spikes from a few localized excitons [16-18, 41-43].